 Detroit, Royal Oak, St. Clair Shores, Utica: Areas with active night-life get most disorderly conduct cases.

-The police tend to be on the lookout for misconduct such as urinating in public, disorderly conduct and public intoxication in areas where bars are close to residential areas as well.
-Therefore, we provide legal representation for a greater number of persons charged with this crime in places like Detroit, Royal Oak, St. Clair Shores or downtown Utica where many bars are located within a confined geographical area.
-By far, Royal Oak and Detroit tops the list of our clients facing a charge of drunk and disorderly or urinating in public.
-During the summer months, we also see a fair amount of disorderly conduct cases which occur in St. Clair Shores; which is known for many marinas and bars located on the Nautical Mile which runs from 9 Mile Road to 10 Mile Road along Lake St. Clair.
+The police tend to be on the lookout for misconduct such as urinating in public, disorderly conduct and public intoxication in areas where bars are in close proximity to residential areas.
+Therefore, we see a greater number of persons charged with this crime in places like Detroit, Royal Oak, St. Clair Shores or downtown Utica where many bars are located within a confined geographical area.
+By far, Royal Oak and Detroit top the list of places where our clients face charges for public intoxication and urinating in public.

 Embarrassment and Stigma Associated with the Crime Indecent Exposure